Updated April 2026

 Ask about salvage rights if the vehicle is written off

-A side-by-side look at specialist prestige car insurance providers operating in the New Zealand market.
+A side-by-side look at providers offering prestige car insurance in Australia.

 Provider Product Key Features Best For

 Disclaimer: Features, limits and availability may change.
 Always verify the current product details, wording and exclusions directly with the provider.
-Some mainstream insurers may also cover high-value vehicles but may not offer the same specialist features.
 If you spot something incorrect, please let us know.

 What Prestige Car Insurance Covers